 A character who has been presented to the audience as not particularly attractive cleans up, puts on nice clothes (or fancy clothes) and is suddenly stunningly attractive.

-If it's a female, she may be originally be dowdy, unfashionable, a Tomboy or Wrench Wench, or simply not particularly attentive to her appearance.
+If it's a female, she may originally be dowdy, unfashionable, a Tomboy or Wrench Wench, or simply not particularly attentive to her appearance.
 If it's a male character, he may be slovenly or sloppy.
-Either sex may be impoverished and therefore shabby in their normal appearance.
+Either gender may be impoverished and therefore shabby in their normal appearance.

 For non-native English speakers (or anyone who's confused), the trope name refers to the subject cleaning herself nicely — all prettied up for admiration.